ekapsimalis/travelapp/readme.md

 ## Nature and travel organizer

 This is a travel app organizer where you can:

 1. Create your account, log in, log out
-2. Explore beautifull places and countries to visit
+2. Explore beautiful places and countries to visit
 3. Informed about latest travel and nature related news
 4. Save the places you already visit
-5. Reccomend places to others
+5. Recommend places to others
 6. Comment about your travel experiences
 7. Comment about a specific country or place
 8. Discover what other people think about travels in different places in the world

-## Current stage-Possible improvments
+## Current stage-Possible improvements

-Satisfied by the work so far -- Possible improvements until 20/08/2018
+Project almost finished -- Possible improvements until 20/08/2018

-1. Sort countries by popularity
-2. Write comments for a specific country
-3. Display latest entries HOME screen
-4. Display latests comments by user DASHBOARD screen
+1. Vote for the best place to visit in each country

+Possible improvements after the deadline to test my web development skills

+1. Chat rooms, users interaction
+2. Display deals, promotion packages, cheap airport tickets
+3. Top rated hotels to stay

 ## Technical information